A New Boundary Condition on Reionization: Introduction

 In our case, we aim to probe the formation of the earliest, tiny ionized bubbles, which will manifest at the smallest scales possible.
 We therefore define the zero-lag (or one-point) real-space cross correlation estimator

 where the sums run over all voxels in the LIM maps.
 Here, $T_{21,i}=T_{21}(\vec{x}_i,z)$ and $I_{\nu,i}=I_\nu(\vec{x}_i,z)$ denote the 21-cm brightness temperature and line intensity in voxel $i$, while $\bar{T}_{21}(z)$ and $\bar{I}_\nu(z)$ are their respective averages.
 Equation~\eqref{eq:pearson} measures the linear correlation between the two maps and is commonly known as the {\it Pearson coefficient}.
-In the following, we show that its redshift evolution encodes robust, model-independent features that track the onset of the EoR, defined here as the time when the ionized fraction $\bar{x}_{\rm HII}=1-\bar{x}_{\rm HI}$ is $\bar{x}_{\rm HII}\in[1\%,10\%]$.
-For our analysis, we use the publicly available codes \texttt{Zeus21}~\cite{Munoz:2023kkg,Cruz:2024fsv,Sklansky:2025} and~\texttt{oLIMpus}~\cite{Libanore:2025wtu}, to produce maps smoothed over $R=5\,{\rm Mpc}$ (unless otherwise stated), a scale well matched to the angular resolution and sensitivity of LIM experiments, e.g.,~COMAP~\cite{COMAP:2021nrp}.
+In the following, we show that its redshift evolution encodes robust, model-independent features that track the onset of the EoR, defined here as the time when the ionized fraction $\bar{x}_{\rm HII}=1-\bar{x}_{\rm HI}$ is $\bar{x}_{\rm HII}\leq 10\%$.
+For our analysis, we use the publicly available codes \texttt{Zeus21}~\cite{Munoz:2023kkg,Cruz:2024fsv,Sklansky:2025} and~\texttt{oLIMpus}~\cite{Libanore:2025wtu}, to produce maps smoothed over $R=3\,{\rm Mpc}$ (unless otherwise stated), a scale well matched to the angular resolution and sensitivity of LIM experiments, e.g.,~COMAP~\cite{COMAP:2021nrp}.
 Ionized bubbles smaller than the resolution limit are modeled as partial reionization~\cite{Sklansky:2025}.
-Studies of detectability, as well as of the full (two-point) real-space cross correlation and its connection to the bubble mass function, are deferred to future work~\cite{Thelie:2025}.
+While we defer a detailed study of the detectability of the EoR onset to future work~\cite{Libanore:2026}, towards the end of this paper we provide a preliminary estimate of the signal-to-noise ratio of the Pearson coefficient, to assess the feasibility of its detection given the noise levels of current and upcoming LIM surveys.
+We further expand our analysis in our follow-up paper~\cite{Thelie:2026nii}, where we investigate the two-point real-space cross correlation and its connection to the bubble mass function.